Skip to Content

 1CLI ErrorInvalid arguments, config issues

-This helps scripts distinguish between usage errors and operational failures.
+This helps scripts distinguish between usage errors, operational failures, timeouts, and evaluation failures.
 Error details are printed by the CLI.

 Example handling exit codes: